2012 Gatorade Duels: Race 1

 Tony Stewart (pictured in 2015) was the winner of the first Gatorade Duel.

 Following the invocation and performance of the National Anthem, three-time Olympic gold medalist swimmer Ryan Lochte commanded the drivers to begin their engines.
 Edwards maintained the lead into turn one with Earnhardt in second.
 Tony Stewart took the lead on lap two by passing Edwards on the outside.
 Edwards, with help from Bayne, passed Stewart into turn three to recover first place two laps later.
 Earnhardt took the lead on the fifth lap, while Ambrose took second.
 Earnhardt retook the lead after Edwards briefly had it back.
 Bayne, who was also battling for the lead, had fallen back by lap seven.
 McDowell collided with David Gilliland's left-rear quarter panel between turns one and two on lap nine; Gilliland went up the track towards the outside wall and collected Menard and Montoya, triggering the race's first caution and bringing out the pace car.
 Keselowski's car was also entangled in the wreckage and incurred minor damage.
-Gilliand, Menard, and Montoya retired their cars in the garage with substantial damage.
+Gilliland, Menard, and Montoya retired their cars in the garage with substantial damage.
 Most of the drivers, including Earnhardt, made pit stops for fuel.
 Earnhardt had to make another pit stop after a pit crew member went over the wall too soon, sending him down the race order.

 Ambrose led Denny Hamlin (both of whom chose not to pit), Almirola, Stewart, and Jamie McMurray when the race resumed on lap 14.
 One lap later, Hamlin passed Ambrose for the lead.
 Burton helped Stewart take the lead from Hamlin one lap later.
 Hamlin retook the lead on lap 17, while McDowell moved into second.
 Hamlin maintained his advantage for the next four laps while McMurray battled Stewart for second.
 McDowell had dropped to eighth place by lap 21, while Stewart continued in second by lap 25.
 McMurray was unable to complete a pass on the outside of Hamlin for the lead at turn three on the 28th lap, dropping him to eighth two laps later.
 Crew chiefs asked their drivers to conserve fuel as early as halfway through the race.
 On lap 32, the top five were Hamlin, Stewart, Harvick, Stenhouse and Ambrose.
 As the cars ran in single file, Edwards had dropped to 15th place one lap later.
 McDowell was told by his team to save fuel on lap 43.